-“When I was preparing myself for the process of studying abroad, Australia was on my list and when I was going through the profiles of various universities, the profile of Victoria University was outstanding compared to other universities.
+“When I was preparing myself for the process of studying abroad, Australia was on my list and when I was going through the profiles of various universities, the profile of VU was outstanding compared to other universities.
 Hence I decided to apply for the Masters of Engineering (Power Systems).
-“What stood out for me at VU were the facilities, the quality of the professors and lecturers, the structure of the course, and the support for students to build their professional profile.
+What stood out for me at VU were the facilities, the quality of the professors and lecturers, the structure of the course, and the support for students to build their professional profile.

-“I also liked the fact that VU provided security services for students, multicultural activities on campus, various clubs for social networking and exposure to students across the globe.”
+“I also liked the fact that VU provided security services for students, multicultural activities on campus, various clubs for social networking and exposure to students across the globe.

 “My ambition is to gain experience and detailed knowledge of railway signalling,” says Ravina.
 “I also want to develop my skills in railway signalling software and project management.
 Within five years, I want to be a successful professional.”
 Ravina is confident she is on a journey to success.